dokku/dokku/docs/dokku-storage.md

 # Dokku Core Storage Plugin

-> Spanking New as of 0.5.0
+> New as of 0.5.0

-As of Dokku 0.5.0, the preferred method to mount external containers to a dokku managed container, is to use the dokku storage plugin.
+The preferred method to mount external containers to a dokku managed container, is to use the dokku storage plugin.

 ```shell